Visit 10 Tokyo neighborhoods and discover special areas of Tokyo city that are must see for tourists. Explore Japan with this Tokyo neighborhood guide

 4. Tsukiji

-Tsukiji is an area of Tokyo famous for its fish market; the largest in the world.
 We were out late playing pachinko the previous night so decided not to get up and go for the 4 am tuna auction.

-Instead, we arrived around 9 am which is when the 'floor' of the Tsukiji fish market opens up to visitors.
+Instead, we arrived around 9 am which is when the 'floor' of the Tsukiji fish market opened up to visitors.
 We strolled aisle after aisle of fish, dodging lorries and fish guts as we went.
 Tsukiji is a fascinating Tokyo district to visit.

 SIDEWALK SAFARI SPOTLIGHT: Interested in experiencing other Asian cities but not sure where to go?
 I recommend: